rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/portscan/syn.md

 ## Verification Steps

-  1. Do: `use auxiliary/scanner/portscan/tcp`
+  1. Do: `use auxiliary/scanner/portscan/syn`
   2. Do: `set RHOSTS [IP]`
-  3. Do: `set RPORT [PORTS]`
+  3. Do: `set RPORTS [PORTS]`
   4. Do: `run`
-  5. If any of the TCP ports were open they will be discovered, status will be printed indicated as such.
+  5. If any of the TCP ports were open they will be discovered, status will be printed indicating as such.

 ## Scenarios